Project · Capstone (Harvard ALM) · Spring 2019

 Research approach

-Before talking to users, I did substantive background research: read 12 journal articles on cooking education and instructional design, reviewed coursework from my ED103 Instructional Design course, and conducted a competitive review of 8 products.
+Before soliciting feedback from potential users, I read 12 journal articles on cooking education and instructional design, reviewed coursework from my Introduction to Instructional Design course, and conducted a competitive review of 8 products.
 That foundation shaped both the research questions and the design direction from the first wireframe.

 Exploratory interviews

 Seven interviews explored how people currently develop cooking skills, what they track, and what they wished existed.
-The consistent finding: knowledge accumulates but has nowhere to go.
+The consistent finding: people accumulate cooking knowledge in scattered places — notes, memory, bookmarked recipes — with no way to build on it over time or find it when they need it.

 Instructional design applied

-A key goal of this project was applying what I'd learned in ED103 to UX design.
-These three concepts from instructional design theory directly influenced the product's structure and the choices made about what the app does and doesn't do for the user.
+A key goal of this project was applying what I’d learned in my Introduction to Instructional Design course to UX design.
+These three concepts from instructional design theory directly influenced the product’s structure and the choices made about what the app does and doesn’t do for the user.

 Competitive review

 I reviewed products across two categories: cooking-specific tools (instruction and recipe management) and general-purpose organization tools that people could theoretically adapt for cooking.
-The review confirmed that no product addressed skill development as the primary use case.
+The review found no product that treated skill development as the primary use case.
 (Completed in 2019; product details may be outdated.)

 | Product | Category | Gap relative to Cooking from Scratch |